Floquet Nonadiabatic Mixed Quantum-Classical Dynamics in Laser-Dressed Solid Systems: Theory

 For the electronic part, we consider a simple tight-binding model with periodic driving in real and reciprocal space:

-where $\hat{c}_n^{(\dagger)}$ and $\hat{c}_k^{(\dagger)}$ are real- and reciprocal-space electronic annihilation (creation) operators, respectively. $(J_0 + J_1 \cos (\Omega t))$ is the nearest-interaction term.
-Here, we assume that lasers can affect the hopping probability between two sides. $J_0$ signifies the coupling strength inherent to the electronic states, while $J_1 \cos (\Omega t)$ provides a semi-classical portrayal of light-matter interactions: $J_1$ is the coupling strength, and $\Omega$ is the driving frequency.
-By placing this term in off-diagonal terms, we highlight how light influences the couplings among different electron states.
+where $\hat{c}_n^{(\dagger)}$ and $\hat{c}_k^{(\dagger)}$ are real and reciprocal space electronic annihilation (creation) operators, respectively. $(J_0 + J_1 \cos (\Omega t))$ is the nearest-interaction term.
+Note the light-matter interactions is introduced where the light couples to transition dipole between two sites: $J_0$ signifies the coupling strength inherent to the electronic states, while $J_1 \cos (\Omega t)$ provides a semi-classical portrayal of light-matter interactions: $J_1$ is the coupling strength, and $\Omega$ is the driving frequency.
+This coupling has been investigated in Refs. [\!\!\citenum{asboth2014chiral,dal2015floquet}], which can be achieved in experiments, for example, by periodically bending an ultrathin metallic array of coupled corrugated waveguides \cite{cheng2019observation}.

 Then we give the Hamiltonian of electron-phonon coupling $\hat{H}_{\text{el-ph}}$ for two models.
-Firstly, as for the Holstein model:
+Firstly, as for the Holstein model \cite{krotz2021reciprocal, krotz2022reciprocal}:

 while for the Peierls model:

 Here, $g$ is the dimensionless coupling parameter, which is related to the vibrational reorganization energy as $g^2\omega$.